AndyCappDev/tourboxelite/docs/WHY_NO_OVERLAYS.md

 If you want overlay-like functionality:

+- **Context menu navigation**: Use modifier buttons to navigate native application context menus entirely from your TourBox.
+Set up a button (e.g., C1) as a modifier with Right Click as its base action, then map `C1 + scroll_up` to Up Arrow and `C1 + scroll_down` to Down Arrow.
+Hold C1 to open the context menu, scroll to navigate, release and press another button for Enter/Left Click to select.
+This recreates much of the TourMenu workflow using existing app menus.
+See the [GUI User Guide](GUI_USER_GUIDE.md#common-modifier-patterns) for details.
 - **Keyboard shortcut reference**: Use your desktop's built-in shortcut overlay (KDE: hold Super key, GNOME: similar)
 - **Cheat sheet**: Keep a reference image/document open on a second monitor
 - **Desktop widgets**: Some desktops support custom widgets that could display mappings